Text Analysis Pedagogy Institute

 Interested in Participating?

-Due to Covid-19, the first institute will be held virtually in summer of 2021.
-We will post more information about the institute in November and December, including a national call for participants.
 Please share this information with those you feel may be interested in attending.
 Even if you are not able to attend, the institute will create open educational resources to help students, teachers, and researchers alike.
 To stay up-to-date on the text analysis platform from JSTOR and Portico and the upcoming institute, join our mailing list.
 More information in the coming weeks!